Skip to content

 The Finer Details

 There are two airlines that operate flights in and out of Bhutan.
-Drukair is Bhutan’s national carrier and Tashi Air (also known as Bhutan Airlines).
-There is one international airport at Paro, about an hour’s drive from the capital, Thimphu.
-There are a few different routes to Bhutan, but typically groups fly in to Bangkok, Thailand, and then carry on to Paro, Bhutan.
+Druk Air is Bhutan’s national carrier, Tashi Air (also known as Bhutan Airlines) also operates flights into Bhutan.
+There is one international airport in Paro, Bhutan about an hour’s drive from the capital, Thimphu.
+There are a few different routes to Bhutan, but typically we fly with groups through Bangkok, Thailand, and then carry on to Paro, Bhutan.

 While in Bhutan participants travel on a bus that is dedicated to their group, with a dedicated driver who holds their Tourist Vehicle Drivers License.
 They will be with us for the duration of our trip.

 Bhutan is 10 hours ahead of our Eastern Standard Time.
-Flipping our body’s time clock is not easy.
-We will work together as group prior to our departure to learn some prevention tips for jet lag and how to set ourselves up for success.
-Typically trips will return approximately five days before the end of March Break to allow participants to rest and reground prior to heading back to school.
+Flipping our body’s clock is not easy.
+We will work together as a group before our departure to learn some prevention tips for jet lag and how to set ourselves up for success.
+Typically trips will return approximately five days before the end of March Break to allow participants to rest and reground before heading back to school.

 Bhutan is among the world’s leading countries in clean energy.
 At the moment, Bhutan is the only carbon negative country in the world.
 As mandated in its constitution, Bhutan preserves (at all times) 60 percent of its land under forest cover.
 According to the decree of the King, cut one tree for whatever purpose, you must plant 3 new trees.
 Plastic bags are banned.
 These positive policies help Bhutan have a pristine environment and one of the most diverse ecosystems in the world.
 Part of the pre-departure work that we will do as a group is to work to find ways that we can work to off-set our inevitable carbon emissions.